 The Combat Paper Project utilizes art making workshops to assist veterans in reconciling and sharing their personal experiences as well as broadening the traditional narrative surrounding service and the military culture.

-The organization travels across the United States and for the month of October found their home at Texas State University.
-Their stay here has been sponsored by the the Common Experience, Honors College, Residence Life, Lime Kiln Bed & Breakfast, and Veterans Alliance Texas State.
+The organization travels across the United States, and for the month of October, found its home at Texas State University.
+The Combat Paper Project's work here was sponsored by the the Common Experience, Honors College, Residence Life, Lime Kiln Bed & Breakfast, and Veterans Alliance Texas State.

 So far they have had demonstrations in the quad, and workshops in the community and in Honors.
-A reception with an exhibit of the work from Texas State and San Marcos will be held Thursday, November 3, from 3-5 p.m. in the honors coffee forum.
+A reception with an exhibit of the work from Texas State University and from members of the San Marcos community will be held Thursday, November 3, from 3-5 p.m. in the Honors coffee forum.

 To watch a PBS special on the Combat Paper Project, click here.